nardove/vanilla-js-template/README.md

 Hello,

-This is template for creating vanilla js projects using webpack.
+This is a template for creating vanilla js projects using webpack.